-If you want to use loaded costs, then 1) Configure how Cost and Price values are managed in the Company Master.
-2) You can then create the formulas under the Price Rollup Schedule.
-3) Finally, you can update pricing for existing products.
+If you want to use loaded costs; first review how Cost and Price cost columns are managed in the Company Master, then create the formulas under the Price Rollup Schedule, and lastly you can update pricing for existing products.

 - Configure defaults in the Company Master

-Designate one field to equal the Loaded Cost (usually the C6 field).
-You can then use the other field to fill other pricing needs, such as a formula for the cost used to calculate Salesman Commissions.
+Designate one column to equal the Loaded Cost (usually the C4 field).
+You can then use the other columns to fill other pricing needs such as using the list cost for customer prices.Company Master options to review

 (C1 to C7)